guardian/accessibility-workshop/readme.md

 - Can you always easily keep track of which element has keyboard focus?
 - Is there anything you can interact with using your mouse, but not with your keyboard?

 It may help to use the Inspect tab in your devtools to take a look at the markup and focus styling of particular elements.
-Once you've identified the problem, try writing a unit test to cover it!

 #### Using a screen reader